 There are several fees that are considered additional when renting an RV.
 Most are paid through the rental agency, but a few are costs incurred when camping that will be paid directly to the vendors, like campground fees and gasoline fill-ups.

-- Security Deposit (also called a Reservation Deposit) – This amount is set by the owner and based on their cancellation policy.
+The security deposit also called a reservation deposit, is set by the owner and based on their cancellation policy.
 If the RV is returned on the agreed date and in good condition, you will receive your security deposit back.

 When you decide to rent an RV, you can do so from private owners or through commercial companies that have their own fleet of trailers, camper vans, and motorhomes.
 Here are examples of each: